My regular night out with my girlfriends

 Biting into a chunk of Brie, Ms C mentioned that she was reading PG Wodehouse and enjoying herself thoroughly.
-We cracked up over Bertie and the cow creamer, made everyone hysterical narrating excerpts from the book.
+We cracked up over Bertie and the cow creamer made everyone hysterical narrating excerpts from the book.
 The wine was probably making us giddy with excitement.
-Out of the blue someone declared Kareena Kapoor looked extremely stylish in her maternal outfits.
+Out of the blue, someone declared Kareena Kapoor looked extremely stylish in her maternal outfits.
 The next half hour was devoted to clothes and accessories.
 Current topics like demonetisation, Trump, Obama’s farewell speech were dissected, ridiculed or favoured in a very frivolous manner.

 Ms B craved my special orange cake which I promised to bake for her the very next day.
 Someone pointed out that after demonetisation her hubby has become slightly stingy.

 Sounds of laughter drifted out of the cottage as we decided to meet again very soon.
-Hubs was happy to have me back all rejuvenated and in high spirits.
+Hubs were happy to have me back all rejuvenated and in high spirits.
 I’m sure he also enjoyed his me-time.
 His thoughtfulness towards me is visible and I somehow fall more in love with him.